 When adding electrical load to an existing facility, you must contact your OPPD account executive or electrical service designer to ensure that OPPD facilities can accommodate your new load.

 This is also a good time to review your rate to ensure you are on the best rate.
-Call 402-636-3536 to reach the appropriate electrical service designer or account executive, or go to electrical service designers.
+Call 402-636-3536 to reach the appropriate account executive, or visit the senior account executive or account executive page.

 Outages can be scheduled by contacting your OPPD account executive, electrical service designer or customer service analyst.
 Call 402-636-3536 and your call will be transferred to the appropriate person.